beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

     </p>

-    I couldn't figure out how to get GDB to run on Mac, and I couldn't figure out how to use it on my Ubuntu VM.
+    I couldn't figure out how to get GDB to run on Mac, and I didn't want to spend a ton of time learning how to use it on my Ubuntu VM.
 However, I was able to use Hopper to find the answer in the disassembled code.

     If you open the binary with Hopper, you can see an interesting item in the strings section.
 If you view the references to that string (right click it), you can see the assembly code instructions, and their are some hex values underneath that string that look to be in the range of ASCII characters...

     Thanks to [adbforlife](https://github.com/adbforlife) for telling me to look under the string for the rest of the flag.
     </details>